Sydney to Hobart Yacht Race: History

 The 2020 race was cancelled due to an outbreak of COVID-19 in Sydney's north.
 The Cruising Yacht Club said it was "unrealistic" to proceed with the race after the Tasmanian government declared Greater Sydney a "medium risk" zone, requiring all participants to quarantine for 14 days on arrival in Tasmania.
 It was the first time the race was not conducted in its 76-year history.

 2020 saw the introduction of a two-handed division (only two crew members permitted) with its own trophy, the Two-Handed IRC Trophy.
 Due to the race being cancelled in 2020, the first two-handed entrants competed in the 2021 race.

+The death of two sailors in separate incidents during the 2024 race (the first deaths since 1998) has led some to argue for a review of the race's safety protocols.

 "Holy Grail"

 With the smashing of the Sydney–Hobart Race record in 1999 by Nokia—and a host of other super-fast boats that completed the course in less than two days for the first time—the "Holy Grail" of the Sydney–Hobart race, a completion of the course in a time under the 40-hour mark, became a possibility.
 Many of the skippers competing in the Sydney–Hobart race in the 21st century have expressed a desire to be the first to record a time under the once thought of as impossible mark of 40 hours.
 In 2017, this goal was met when the race record was set by LDV Comanche to 33 hours, 15 minutes and 24 seconds.

+Comanche won again in 2019 and 2022 without breaking the 40-hour mark.
+In 2024, she was in the lead but retired when the mast broke.
+LawConnect took line honours with a time of 37 hours, 35 minutes, 13 seconds, breaking the 40-hour mark but not breaking Comanche's record.